Downloads are downloadable files or useful links you want available on your MyST site. They may be defined at the project or the page level.

 Each download link entry has configuration that modifies its behavior.

-Note that each entry may only specify one of id
+Note that each entry may only specify one of id, file, or url.

 Descriptions of these fields and other available fields are in the table below from the downloads configuration.